Degenerate parabolic stochastic partial differential equations: Quasilinear case: Comparison principle

-From now on, we will work with these two fixed representatives of $f$ and we can take any of them in an integral with respect to time or in a stochastic integral.
+\begin{pf} A detailed proof of this result can be found in \cite{hof}, Proposition~3.1. \end{pf} From now on, we will work with these two fixed representatives of $f$ and we can take any of them in an integral with respect to time or in a stochastic integral.